husseinnazan/husseinnazan/README.md

 ## Currently

-starting the journey of diving in the world of cloud / devops , before diving in the world of Ml,Mlops
+starting the journey of diving in the world of software engineering , before diving in the world of Ml,Mlops

 ## GitHub Stats